 - Can I pick it up?
 There’s no point taking a 300kg machine if you can’t pick it up, because you will drop it at some point.

 - How comfortable is it?
 There are alterations you can make to your adventure bike to make it more comfortable, but it still wants to be comfortable from the outset.
-Click here for our Guide to making your bike all-day comfy.
+Have a read of our Guide to making your bike all-day comfy.

 - Has it got decent ground clearance?
 You will be riding over some rough terrain and the higher the ground clearance, the better.
 Make sure it has a good sumpguard too.

 - Is it easy to protect?
 Your bike doesn’t need to come with crash bars, handugards and a bashplate, but you do need to be able to fit them to it.
 Make sure it has fixing points and there’s protective equipment available on the market.
-Click here for our Guide to Adventure Proofing your Motorcycle.
+Here’s How to Adventure Proof Your Motorcycle.